loopbackio/loopback.io/pages/en/lb4/Installation.md

 {% include tip.html content="
-You're installing `typescript` globally as a shortcut to get you started quickly, but it's not considered a best practice with Node.js.
+You're installing these modules globally as a shortcut to get you started quickly, but it's not considered a best practice with Node.js.

 Instead, a project should list build tool dependencies in `package.json` and provide scripts like `npm run build` to invoke them.
 This is possible because when npm invokes a package script, it automatically adds development dependencies to the project.